-Professor Robyn Jorgensen shed some amazing facts on the social emotional physical and intellectual development of children who are exposed to swimming lessons at a young age.
+In conclusion, Professor Robyn Jorgensen shed some amazing facts on the social emotional physical and intellectual development of children who are exposed to swimming lessons at a young age.

-Important points from the research study:
+There are important points from the research study, such as:

 - children under five who participate in swimming have a lot more gains in their motor development, their cognition, their language development and their mathematical reasoning than the normal population.